Former Springdale coach, Razorback quarterback Zak Clark guilty of harassing woman

 He was the head coach at Springdale High School for six seasons before moving to Searcy.
 He was previously offensive coordinator at Fayetteville High School.

-Clark was a quarterback for the University of Arkansas Razorbacks football team in 2000 and 2001 before transferring to the University of Central Arkansas in Conway, where he played football and baseball.
+Clark was a quarterback for the University of Arkansas Razorbacks football team in 2000 and 2001 before transferring to the University of Central Arkansas in Conway.
 In addition to graduating from UCA, he holds a master's degree in teaching from the University of Arkansas at Monticello.

 Circuit Judge Joanna Taylor sentenced Clark to one year of probation and a $2,500 fine.
 Taylor ordered Clark to have no contact with the female victim in the case.